LMS Stanier Class 5 4-6-0 4767

 London Midland and Scottish Railway (LMS) Stanier Black Five, LMS number 4767, BR number 44767 is a preserved steam locomotive.
 In preservation it has carried the name George Stephenson though it never bore this in service with British Railways.

 Service

 4767 was completed on the last day of the LMS, 31 December 1947 at Crewe Works.
 It was unique amongst the 842-strong class in that it featured outside Stephenson link motion in addition to other experimental features; a double chimney, Timken roller bearings throughout and electric lighting.

 These modifications were part of a series of experiments by George Ivatt to improve the already excellent William Stanier-designed Black Five.

 4767 was renumbered 44767 by British Railways after nationalisation in 1948.
 Its double chimney was removed in 1953.
 It was withdrawn in December 1967 after a working life of only 20 years.

 Allocations

-44767 was only transferred between sheds five times during its career with British Railways with it is first allocation being to Crewe North and it is final allocation being at Carlisle Kingmoor.
+44767 was only transferred between sheds five times during its career with British Railways with its first allocation being to Crewe North and its final allocation being at Carlisle Kingmoor.
 The list below shows the shed locations of 44767 on particular dates.